 We keep saying that besides long-term investment, one should also look at Special situation opportunities like delistings, buybacks, demergers, etc because in a lot of such cases the correlation with the markets is much lower and therefore such opportunities add stability to the portfolio and deliver additional gains.

 In line with the same philosophy, we would like to share with you details on Ineos Styrosolution’s delisting opportunity.
 We shared the same with Alpha + members.

 Ineos Styrosolution delisting opportunity was initiated on 24th Aug’19 around 590-595 odd levels and closed at 832-833 with gains of ~40%.

 Compared to the same, the benchmark indices are down 1-10% since then.

 The company has announced the bidding window from 16th Jul’20 to 22nd Jul’20; however, considering substantial increase in the volatility during the bidding period and the fact that we were getting decent premium on the indicative offer price and our initiation price, we have closed the opportunity with gains of ~40% in 11 months.

 Below, we have produced the detailed initiation note on Ineos Stryrosolution for the purpose of understanding and participation in such opportunities.

 A few days back we initiated another delisting opportunity with seemingly lower downside and possibility of strong upside like Ineos.
 Currently, we have 2 active delisting opportunities.

-You can access latest Investment Reports, Special situation opportunities and Model sheet by opting for Premium Subscription at the following LINK
+You can access latest Investment Reports, Special situation opportunities by opting for Premium Subscription at the following LINK